A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Results and Discussion

-where $\Tilde{y}$ is the `true' redshift or stellar mass and $f(y)$ is the marginal PDF.
+where $\Tilde{y}$ is the `true' redshift or the stellar mass and $f(y)$ is the marginal PDF.
 If the marginal PDFs are probabilistically calibrated, then the true redshifts and stellar masses should be random draws from their respective distributions.
 This statement is equivalent to requiring that the CDF evaluated at the true redshift should not have a preferred value.
-In this case, for an ensemble of galaxies, the distribution of PIT values should follow the standard uniform distribution ($U (0, 1)$) (\citealt{dawid}), i.e. one percent of galaxies should have their spectroscopic redshifts found within the first percentile of their CDFs, and so on.
+In this case, for an ensemble of galaxies, the distribution of PIT values should follow the standard uniform distribution ($U (0, 1)$; \citealt{dawid}), i.e. one percent of galaxies should have their spec-\textit{z}s found within the first percentile of their CDFs, and so on.
 Deviations from uniformity can be interpreted as follows.
 If the marginal PDFs are overly broad, then fewer objects will have true redshifts in the tails of their PDF, instead being closer to 0.5, and the PIT distribution will be convex shaped.
 Conversely, if they are overly narrow, then the PIT distribution will be concave shaped.
 Finally, if the PIT distribution has a gradient, then this means that the marginal PDFs are biased.
-In the past, the PIT distribution has been utilised to determine the validity of redshift PDFs (e.g. \citealt{bordoloi}; \citealt{polsterer}; \citealt{tanaka}; \citealt{schmidt}; Deprez et al. (submitted)).
+In the past, the PIT distribution has been utilized to determine the validity of redshift PDFs (e.g. \citealt{bordoloi}; \citealt{polsterer}; \citealt{tanaka}; \citealt{schmidt}; \citealt{desprez}).

 The uniformity of the PIT distribution is a necessary condition for marginal PDFs to be valid.
 However, \cite{hamill} has shown that uniformity can also arise from biased distributions.
 Therefore, probabilistic calibration may not be sufficient in some cases, and marginal calibration may be required to reach a concrete conclusion.
 Marginal calibration is associated with the equality of the predicted and true distributions of redshift and stellar mass.
 Specifically, the average predictive CDF ($\hat{F}_{I}$) is compared to the true empirical CDF ($\Tilde{G}_{I}$).